ZerioDev/Music-bot/README.md

-pause, pause the current music. resume, puts the current music back on. queue, see the next musics. np, see music in progress. volume <1 - 100>, change the volume. loop, to enable or disable the repeat function. skip, skip to next music. stop, stop all music. filter <filter>, add / remove filters. w-filters, see filters. clear-queue, delete the next music.
+pause, pause the current music. resume, puts the current music back on. queue, see the next musics. clear-queue, delete the next music. shuffle, to mix the queue. np, see music in progress. loop, to enable or disable the repeat function. volume <1 - 100>, change the volume. skip, skip to next music. stop, stop all music. filter <filter>, add / remove filters. w-filters, see filters.
 ```

 ### 💡 General commands